Salaries and Benefits

 If financial problems develop, please talk with your advisor about other potential options rather than immediately assuming that you must moonlight to correct the problem.

 The Department of Pediatrics realizes that moonlighting can be a valuable experience, but that it can also easily become problematic for the resident.
 Therefore several guidelines have been developed for moonlighting.

 - PL-1s are not allowed to moonlight.
-Because of licensing considerations, it is difficult for PL-2s to moonlight.

 - Any resident wishing to moonlight must request in writing permission to do so from the Program Director.
 The Program Director is responsible for inappropriate moonlighting.
 A monthly schedule must be turned in to Karen or the peds chiefs prior to moonlighting.

 - Moonlighting at a university facility (ED, UCC, NBC, ICU) will count towards that residents weekly duty hours.
 Moonlighting at non-university settings (Peds East) do not count towards duty hours, but still must be approved.

 - Residents rotating on an every-4th or 5th -night-call rotation are not allowed to moonlight.

 - Moonlighting activities should never interfere with assigned duties, call, or backup call.

 - Moonlighting is not allowed during leave of absence, sick leave, maternity or paternity leave.

 - The faculty advisor will handle impairment of performance thought to be due to excessive moonlighting, as with any other impairment.